Harboring Runaway Child

 Texas Criminal Law

-The Harboring Runaway Child crime in the state of Texas makes it illegal to provide a home or shelter to a child if you should have known that the child was a runaway and the child is unrelated to you unless you report the child to its parents or law enforcement.
-Learn more detailed information about the Harboring Runaway Child offense below.
+The Harboring Runaway Child law in the state of Texas makes it illegal to provide a home or shelter to a child if you should have known that the child was a runaway and the child is unrelated to you unless you report the child to its parents or law enforcement.

 Have you been charged with Harboring Runaway Child?
-Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.
+Call us today at (888) 239-9305 to discuss legal representation.

 What is the current Texas law about Harboring Runaway Child?